brianhenryhf/bitpan.com/README.md

 Deployment is via pushing master branch changes, letting Cloudflare pull code via a GitHub App, to run build/deploy steps at Cloudflare.

+Note that this contains a `package.json` currently to satisfy CF Functions need for dependency specification for remote build - this is not locally runnable in any useful way, nor uses any interesting client-side js libs.

 REM: config or css file changes require a jekyll rebuild to take effect.

 TODOs: